 Analysis of the command-and-control server network connected to the Duqu Trojan found hackers worked fast to wipe any data that could be traced to a source.

-The Comet sell-off looks like it could be running into trouble with private equity group lined uyp to take on the struggling retailer having problems of its pown raising the capital needed to seal the deal.
-According to reports OpCapita, which is leading the buyout, is struggling to get finance wh
+The Comet sell-off looks like it could be running into trouble with private equity group lined up to take on the struggling retailer having problems of its pawn raising the capital needed to seal the deal.

 Agile expert Lisa Crispin comes home inspired from Agile Testing Days in Potsdam, Germany.
 In this first part of a two-part series, Crispin summarizes sessions relating to teaming, learning and stepping out of your comfort zone.